-Toys can be more expensive to give because the cheaper ones are often not very well made and might be dangerous for the guests, but edible 'toys' such as natural antlers, bully sticks can be good choices and rope toys are always fun and inexpensive but fun.
+Toys can be more expensive to give but a fun, dog birthday themed prize is fun. this squeaky plush dog bone toy is an example.
+Edible 'toys' such as natural antlers, bully sticks are also great choices and rope toys are usually inexpensive but fun.

 It's fun to give the dog guests Party Favor Bags to take home (check out these adorable dog themed goodie bags on Amazon).
 A few small treats and a birthday dog toy are the perfect way to round off the perfect dog party (eg. this squeaky birthday cake slice is so cute, or maybe some Happy Birthday tennis balls, there are loads of little toys that would work)